Dubai: Over 10,000 police, security personnel to be deployed on New Year's Eve

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

 To further enhance safety, 33 support tents will be set up in various designated areas, including 19 in Downtown Dubai and 14 at other fireworks locations.
-These tents will serve as resource points for the public, allowing them to file reports, collect lost items, seek first aid, or ask general inquiries.
+These tents will serve as resource points for the public, providing lost and found services, first aid, logistical support, assistance for lost children, and guidance for visitors.

+The top official highlighted that extensive preparatory measures included coordination meetings, tabletop exercises, and on-site inspections across the 36 event locations.

+He noted the success of dividing the emirate into operational sectors, which will continue in 2025: the North Sector will include four event locations, the Central Sector will cover nine locations, the West Sector will comprise 23 locations, and the Maritime Sector will ensure safety at all coastal and water-based events.
+Additionally, six mobile operation rooms will provide support, ensuring seamless communication between entities.

 Major General Ali Hassan Al Mutawa, Assistant Director General for Fire and Rescue Affairs, highlighted the extensive preparations for this event: “We have conducted a thorough field survey involving 257 ground forces to ensure the safety of all structures and building associated with firewords.
 A dedicated team of 1,777 firefighters will be deployed across the 36 celebration sites.”